-The shortest, darkest days of winter are upon us, but there are plenty of ways to get in a little sunshine, fresh air and exercise—all within a 4-hour drive of the DMV.
-Ski and snowboard season is off to an early start this year, thanks to cooler temperatures, and those aren’t the only options for frosty fun.
-If precipitous drops and moguls aren’t your thing, you can always leave the slopes to the speed demons and opt for bucolic cross-country skiing or low-key snowshoeing.
+The coldest, snowiest days of winter have arrived.
+Whether you’re happy about that or not, there are plenty of ways to get in a little sunshine, fresh air and exercise—all within a 4-hour drive of the DMV.
+Ski and snowboard season is underway, and there are plenty of other options for frosty fun.
+If precipitous drops and moguls aren’t your thing, leave the slopes to the speed demons and opt for bucolic cross-country skiing or low-key snowshoeing.
 Or get your thrills with snow tubing, sledding and snowmobiling.
-Here are 14 places to enjoy powder on a quick day trip or weekend getaway.
+Here are our top picks for places to enjoy powder on a quick day trip or weekend getaway.

 Blackwater Falls State Park